-Where the employee's total years since graduation includes a partial year of eight (8) months or more, s/he shall be given credit for one (1) additional year of service.
+Where the employee's total years since graduation includes a partial year of eight (8) months or more, they shall be given credit for one (1) additional year of service.

-Where the new employee's total years include a partial year of less than eight (8) months, his/her step placement shall be recalculated when his/her total years first include a partial year of eight (8) months or more, as if s/he had been hired at that later date and his/her anniversary date for all purposes affecting salary shall be adjusted to that month.
+Where the new employee's total years include a partial year of less than eight (8) months, their step placement shall be recalculated when their total years first include a partial year of eight (8) months or more, as if they had been hired at that later date and their anniversary date for all purposes affecting salary shall be adjusted to that month.